frjo/hugo-theme-zen/README.md

 ## Version 5.x

 * Minimum Hugo version is now v0.146.0.
-This plus the rearanged variables are the reasons for making this v5.
+This plus the rearranged variables are the reasons for making this v5.
-* Rearanged a lot of variables.
+* Rearranged a lot of variables.
 This will require some work to upgrade if you have customisations.
 I'm working towards using vanilla css only.
 * Using the new template structure introduced in v0.146.0.
-If you have overriden templates you will need to use the same strucure in your root layout directory.
+If you have overridden templates you will need to use the same structure in your root layout directory.
 * Colours are now set directly as css variables.
 You no longer need to override `_colors.scss`, instead override select colours in `_custom.scss`.
 This simplification was the main motivation for v5.
 * Homepage/frontpage template renamed from `index.html` to `home.html`.
 * Converted most sass settings in to pure css variables.